Climate Change (Other Removal Activities) Regulations 2009 (SR 2009/284) (as at 01 February 2012)

 is, for a class of synthetic greenhouse gas—

-• (a) listed in the first column of table 2 of the Schedule, the figure for GWP for the class specified in the right-hand column of the table:
+listed in the first column of table 2 of Schedule 1, the figure for GWP for the class specified in the right-hand column of the table:

-• (b) that consists of a single synthetic greenhouse gas, the figure for GWP for the synthetic greenhouse gas specified in the second column in table 1 of the Schedule:
+that consists of a single synthetic greenhouse gas, the figure for GWP for the synthetic greenhouse gas specified in the second column in table 1 of Schedule 1:

-• (c) that contains more than 1 synthetic greenhouse gas and is not listed in table 2 of the Schedule, the figure for GWP determined under regulation 21
+that contains more than 1 synthetic greenhouse gas and is not listed in table 2 of Schedule 1, the figure for GWP determined under regulation 21

 R